-To share Personal Data and/or Special Categories of Data for another purpose it must be done lawfully.
+7.1 To share personal data and/or special categories of data for another purpose it must be done lawfully.

-Internal one off requests for Personal Data
+Internal one off requests for personal data

-6.2 Staff requesting Personal Data must do so in writing and demonstrate that the Personal Data is necessary and that the sharing is lawful.
-Staff receiving requests must be satisfied that the sharing is lawful before any Personal Data can be released.
-A record of the Personal Data released, together with the legal basis for sharing, shall be kept by the Information Asset Owner to demonstrate compliance with the Data Protection Legislation.
+7.2 Staff requesting personal data must do so in writing and demonstrate that the personal data is necessary and that the sharing is lawful.
+Staff receiving requests must be satisfied that the sharing is lawful before any personal data can be released.
+A record of the personal data released, together with the legal basis for sharing, shall be kept by the Information Asset Owner to demonstrate compliance with the data protection legislation.

-Regular or bulk transfers of Personal Data and Special Categories of Data
+Regular or bulk transfers of personal data and special categories of data

-6.3 In many instances the Council shares data with other internal departments and external organisations on a regular basis.
-For instance, the Council's shares Personal data with third party services providers, the Police or other councils as part of a joint initiative such as Domestic Violence and Homelessness.
+- 7.3 In many instances the council shares data with other internal departments and external organisations on a regular basis.
+For instance, the council's shares personal data with third party services providers, the police or other councils as part of a joint initiative such as domestic violence and homelessness. - 7.4 Although there may be a statutory requirement placed on the council to transfer data, the council is the controller and is responsible for demonstrating compliance with data protection legislation.
+It is the responsibility of the Information asset owners to ensure that appropriate data processing and/ or sharing agreements are in place.

-- 6.4 Although there may be a statutory requirement placed on the Council to transfer data, the Council is the Controller and is responsible for demonstrating compliance with Data Protection Legislation.
-It is the responsibility of the Information Asset Owners to ensure that appropriate data processing and/ or sharing agreements are in place. - The Council recommends all staff read the Information Commissioners Office advice and guidance to ensure they comply with legislation.
+7.5 The council recommends that all staff read the Information Commissioners Office advice and guidance to ensure that they comply with legislation.